 From about 1700BC the Minoan civilisation shows to have mastered the fine techniques of filigree, granulation, and repoussé.
 The jewelry that has been unearthed on Crete shows strong influences from both Mesopotamia and Egypt but with its own strong design.
 The Minoan techniques and style jumped to mainland Greece with the city of Mycenae being the port of entry.
 The Mycenaean civilisation took over the Minoan decorative styles and gradually changed them into a style of their own.

-Northern Europe came into it’s Bronze Age around 2000BC and a few well-made items from between 1800 and 1500BC have been excavated on the British Isles but it’s only after 1500BC that the extent of the pre-Celtic cultures’ metal jewelry becomes apparent.
-Tin, gold, and amber acted as natural riches that enabled the tribes living in these areas to trade with the Mediterranean cultures.
+Northern Europe came into it’s Bronze Age around 2000 BC and a few well-made items from between 1800 and 1500 BC have been excavated on the British Isles.
+It was only after 1500 BC that the extent of the pre-Celtic cultures’ metal jewelry becomes apparent.
+Tin, gold, and amber acted as natural riches that enabled the tribes living in these areas to trade with Mediterranean cultures.
 Rich grave gifts at several spots suggest a fairly well-developed society.
-Around 1100-1000BC a century of widespread disruption took place.
-The cultures that emerged from this century of regression, first the Urnfield culture and later The Hallstatt and La Tène cultures have picked up on the progressive line of technical development and craftsmanship that we are reading throughout this article.
+Around 1100-1000 BC a century of widespread disruption took place.
+The cultures that emerged from this century of regression, first the Urnfield culture and later The Hallstatt and La Tène cultures, had picked up on the progressive line of technical development and craftsmanship that we are reading about throughout this article.

-The Celts used red enamel in their jewelry from around 400BC.
+The Celts used red enamel in their jewelry from around 400 BC.
 The technique of applying enamel dates back to the Minoan and Mycenaean times when simple encrusted enameled pieces were made.
-The Celtic craftsmen took enamel application to the next level though cloisonné and champlevé enameling was used to make very colourful body decorations.
+The Celtic craftsmen took enamel application to the next level through cloisonné and champlevé enameling was used to make very colourful body decorations.

 The Celtic culture encompassed a wide variety of cultures living in the northern part of Europe that shared the same style and technique of their (metal) products.
 As a result, we see a somewhat uniform development in Celtic jewelry right up to the Roman conquest of the Celtic world in the first century BC.

-From around 800BC, the Phoenician traders started to establish colonies all around the Mediterranean.
-They came from the eastern Mediterranean coast, the area that is now Lebanon and Israel, and influenced the jewelry making of the Greeks and Etruscans.
+From around 800 BC, the Phoenician traders started to establish colonies all around the Mediterranean.
+They came from the eastern Mediterranean coast, the area that is now Lebanon and Israel and influenced the jewelry-making of the Greeks and Etruscans.
 The Phoenicians were the connecting element between the long traditions of Egypt and Mesopotamia and the ‘new’ civilisations in Greece and Italy.

-One ancient culture that has left us splendid proof of their gold working skills were the Etruscans.
-From the 8th century BC and on, this civilisation perfected gold working techniques that were clearly influenced by the Greek cultures.
+One ancient culture that has left us splendid proof of their gold working skills was the Etruscans.
+From the 8th century BC and on, this civilisation perfected gold working techniques that were clearly influenced by Greek culture(s).
 The fine detail of the Etruscan jewelry is of the highest quality and they used many colored stones.
 The Etruscan style was adopted by the Romans and formed the basis for Roman art and jewelry.
 One of the characteristics that the Romans adopted from the Etruscans was the love of precious stones in their jewelry.

-After the fall of the western Roman Empire, the Great Migration of cultures put an end to the Celtic civilisations.
+After the fall of the Western Roman Empire, the Great Migration of cultures put an end to the Celtic civilisations.
 The inlaying of colored precious stones and the revival of the old Celtic champlevé enameling makes jewelry from this period very colorful.
 The Eastern Roman Empire continued to exist far into the Middle Ages and developed a style of its own, influenced by the East.

 - ‘The world’s oldest manufactured beads’ are older than previously thought.
 Published at the Oxford University site. (article no longer on-line) http://bit.ly/1FbwIUg

 - Bloemers & v.
 Dorp et al, Pre- & Protohistorie van de Lage Landen, Open Universiteit 1996.
-ISBN 9026944489

 - 7000 Years of Jewellery, Various Authors, edited by Hugh Tait, British Museum Press, London, 1986.
-ISBN 9780714150321

 - Ancient Jewellery: Interpreting the Past, Ogden, Jack, British Museum Press, London, 1992.